F*AD. These products were gifted to me, but all views are my own.

 Peppermint and Cacoa Nibs: This chocolate contains: organic cacoa solids, organic cacoa butter, organic date syrup (4%), peppermint oil and organic cacoa nibs.

 Food of the Gods uses raw, organic and fair trade ingredients.
 All the packaging is 100% compostable and there is free p&p on ALL orders in the UK.
-How awesome is that?

-Ten Acre – Hand Cooked Crisps
+2. Ten Acre – Hand Cooked Crisps